thehyve/opal/opal-vagrant/README.md

 3 - Download the latest Opal Vagrant bundle from [Latest Opal Vagrant zip](http://repo.thehyve.nl/service/local/artifact/maven/redirect?r=snapshots&g=org.obiba.opal&a=opal-vagrant&e=zip&v=LATEST&c=vagrant)<br>

-4 - Unpack the opal-vagrant-xxxxx-vagrant.zip
+4 - Unpack the opal-vagrant-xxxxx-vagrant.zip, and go to the base folder inside the extracted folder

     unzip opal-vagrant-xxxxx-vagrant.zip

-5 - Move the base folder extracted from the zip as /vagrant

-    sudo mv opal-vagrant-1.1-SNAPSHOT /vagrant
+    cd <folder>/opal-vagrant-1.1-SNAPSHOT

-6 - You should have now a folder /vagrant/manifests with the puppet files. run
+5 - You should have now be in a folder with a subfolder manifests with the puppet files. run

-    sudo puppet apply /vagrant/manifests/redhat.pp
+    sudo puppet apply manifests/redhat.pp

 Opal is now installed, along with OpenJDK and the TCP ports 8080 and 8443 are open